zerodevapp/zerodev-examples/intent/README.md

 # ZeroDev Intent
 ## Overview

-The examples show how to transfer USDC from Arbitrum to Base using three different gas payment approaches:
+The examples show how to use zerodev intent with three different gas payment approaches:

-1. `main.ts` - Default gas payment using USDC
+1. `main.ts` - Default gas payment using same tokens as inputTokens.
 2. `native.ts` - Gas paid with native tokens (ETH)
 3. `sponsored.ts` - Gas sponsored by the developer